cockroachdb/docs/v19.1/show-jobs.md

 - Schema changes through [`ALTER TABLE`](alter-table.html), [`DROP DATABASE`](drop-database.html), [`DROP TABLE`](drop-table.html), and [`TRUNCATE`](truncate.html).
 - Enterprise [`BACKUP`](backup.html), [`RESTORE`](restore.html), and [`IMPORT`](import.html).
 - User-created table [statistics](create-statistics.html) created for use by the [cost-based optimizer](cost-based-optimizer.html).
-The automatic table statistics are not displayed on running the `SHOW JOBS` statement.
-To view the automatic table statistics, see [`SHOW AUTOMATIC JOBS`](show-automatic-jobs.html).
+- The automatic table statistics are not displayed on running the `SHOW JOBS` statement.
+To view the automatic table statistics, use `SHOW AUTOMATIC JOBS`.

 These details can help you understand the status of crucial tasks that can impact the performance of your cluster, as well as help you control them.